NorthropGrumman/jellyfish/docs/books/jellyfish-user-guide/creating-a-scenario-verb.md

 ### Using the com.ngc.seaside.jellyfish.extraBundles Property
 This option requires the JAR containing the scenario verbs to be built as described above.
 Copy the JAR to some location on the local filesystem such as `/opt/jellyfish/extensions/`.
 Next, edit the `eclipse.ini` file of the Eclipse instance that has Jellyfish installed.
-Add the property below under the first occurance of the `--add-modules=ALL-SYSTEM` line:
+Add the property below under the first occurrence of the `--add-modules=ALL-SYSTEM` line:

 **Deploying extra plugins by updating eclipse.ini**